 Some of the factors you’ll want to consider include:

-If you do decide to cancel or postpone, you’re going to have to start a dialogue with your vendors to figure out a plan to navigate the situation.
+If you do decide to postpone, you’re going to have to start a dialogue with your vendors to figure out a plan to navigate the situation.

 The key to these conversations is empathy.
 Obviously, you want your vendors to have empathy for your situation and to work with you on a solution.
 But it’s also important for you to have empathy for their situation, as well.
 Vendors rely on events for their livelihood, and with weddings and other events being cancelled or postponed left and right, they’re also in a tough position.